 Forgiveness frees you of the offense; however: Repentance precedes Reconciliation.

-Many of of conflate forgiveness with reconciliation because we desire greatly to forgo the process of repentance.
+Many of us conflate forgiveness with reconciliation because we desire greatly to forgo the process of repentance.
 But see let me put you up on game: Forgiveness is for the offend-ED, while repentance?
 Well.
 Repentance is for the offend—ER.

 See the word of God says that while we were yet sinners, Christ came to save us.
 What that means is the forgiveness has already been extended—AS I SAY EVERYDAY: Jesus is for EVERYBODY.
 Reconciliation though?
 That comes from repentance.
 And we don’t like that because it requires us to be accountable for our wrongndoing, to acknowledge and then STOP DOING the thing and being the person who created the breach in trust and relationship.